-- You can target your ads to specific users based on their interests and demographics, which helps you get more bang for your buck when it comes to advertising costs.
+- You can target your ads to specific users based on their interests and demographics, which helps you get more bang for your buck regarding advertising costs.

-Creating a Pinterest merchant account is easy, and you can do it in just a few minutes.
-Once it’s set up, you can create boards with images that showcase your brand identity; you can then post them on your profile for the world to see.
+Creating a Pinterest merchant account is easy; you can do it in just a few minutes.
+Once set up, you can create boards with images that showcase your brand identity and post them on your profile for the world to see.
 This will help drive more traffic to your website or eCommerce store.
-Potential customers will be interested in what you offer before they even arrive at your site!
+Potential customers will be interested in your offer before they arrive at your site!

 You can hire a Pinterest virtual assistant to assist you with managing your Pinterest account.